 One of my favorite things to make in an air fryer is vegetables.
 I always find myself thinking of a healthy side dish as an afterthought when dinner is already in the oven.

 That’s actually how these Roasted Air Fryer Carrots were created.
+And if you love these, you will absolutely love my air fryer carrot fries recipe!

 I used to end up microwaving frozen vegetables then having to throw away fresh ones when they go bad.